Concrete MVER Testing is Only Skin Deep

 Relative Humidity (RH)

-Testing for relative humidity provides a statement of overall moisture content in concrete.
-Because the RH in-situ probes take their readings at a 40% depth, an equilibration moisture content can be determined.
-Building contractors and building inspectors conduct RH tests to determine the proportional presence of moisture content throughout a concrete slab.
-The RH test of moisture content via in-situ probes is a certified method of satisfying ASTM Standard F2170.
-An RH test is deployed to identify variations in moisture content in a body of building material which needs to reach a specified moisture content.
+Testing for relative humidity provides a statement of overall moisture conditions in concrete.
+Because the RH in-situ probes take their readings at a 40% depth, an equilibration relative humidity can be determined.
+Building contractors and building inspectors conduct RH tests to determine the proportional presence of moisture throughout a concrete slab.
+The RH test of moisture conditions via in-situ probes is a certified method of satisfying ASTM Standard F2170.
+An RH test is deployed to identify variations in moisture in a body of building material which needs to reach a specified moisture level.
 Industry uses the RH test method for continuous spots checks during a building process.
 Concrete builders deploy RH tests at multiple locations on a slab to determine its drying status.

 Put simply, RH tests scrutinize the interactive relationship between moisture in building materials and the relative humidity of its surroundings.
 Building contractors apply RH tests by implanting in-situ probes in the slab.
 Done repeatedly, building contractors can build data libraries which indicate the eventual onset of equilibrated moisture content (EMC).
 This data would certainly interest building inspectors.